WWE Elimination Chamber: Elimination Chamber matches

 From 2010 to 2012, the event featured two Elimination Chamber matches, usually one for each brand until August 2011 when the brand extension ended.
-In 2010, Raw's Chamber match was for the WWE Championship while SmackDown's Chamber match was for the World Heavyweight Championship.
+In 2010, Raw's Chamber match was for the WWE Championship while SmackDown's Chamber match was for the World Heavyweight Championship (2002–2013 version).
 In 2011, the Raw Chamber match determined the number one contender for the WWE Championship at WrestleMania XXVII, while the SmackDown Chamber match was again for the World Heavyweight Championship.
 In 2012, although the brand extension had ended, there were still two Chamber matches with one each for the WWE Championship and World Heavyweight Championship, respectively.
 In 2013, only one Chamber match took place with the winner receiving a World Heavyweight Championship match at WrestleMania 29.
 Following the unification of the WWE Championship and World Heavyweight Championship as the WWE World Heavyweight Championship in December 2013, the 2014 event had only one Chamber match, which was for the unified championship.
 In 2015, there were two Chamber matches.
-The first featured the first-ever tag team Chamber match, which was for the WWE Tag Team Championship (now Raw Tag Team Championship), while the second Chamber match was for the vacant WWE Intercontinental Championship.
+The first featured the first-ever tag team Chamber match, which was for the WWE Tag Team Championship (renamed Raw Tag Team Championship in 2016 and then World Tag Team Championship in 2024), while the second Chamber match was for the vacant WWE Intercontinental Championship.

 After the brand extension was reinstated in mid-2016, the WWE World Heavyweight Championship reverted to being called the WWE Championship and became exclusive to SmackDown.
 The 2017 event was in turn SmackDown-exclusive and the main event was a Chamber match for the brand's WWE Championship.
 The 2018 event was then Raw-exclusive and featured two Chamber matches.
 One was the first-ever women's Chamber match and it was for the Raw Women's Championship.
 The other was a men's Chamber match which was the first-ever seven-man Chamber match to determine the number one contender for the Universal Championship at WrestleMania 34.